Panbear1983/Family_Budget_Agent/README.md

    - Both methods use `openpyxl` to modify the master OneDrive file
    - Auto-fill dates, edit expenses by category, all with change previews

-4. **Multi-LLM Intelligence**
+4. **AI-Powered Intelligence**
-   - **Qwen3:8b** handles fast structured tasks (parsing, categorization)
+   - **Qwen3:8b** handles all AI tasks (parsing, categorization, reasoning)
-   - **GPT-OSS:20b** provides deep reasoning (forecasts, advice, explanations)
+   - Natural language routing to existing functions
-   - Automatic collaboration: Uses the right model for each task
+   - Simplified single-model approach for reliability
-   - Hybrid workflows: Fast model extracts → Smart model analyzes
+   - Function-based responses for consistent results

 5. **Privacy-First Architecture**
    - Zero data leaves your computer (no cloud AI APIs)